Dynamical quantum phase transition in a bosonic system with long-range interactions: Conclusion

-However, it is worth noting that the relation between large-$n$ $O(n)$ models and the lattice spherical Hamiltonian in Eq.\,\eqref{eq:ham_eq} only holds for universal properties such as the shape of the dynamical phase diagram, but it does not imply a strict correspondence between the dynamical behaviour of observables.
-Indeed, the connection between the Loschmidt echo and the correlation dynamics implies that local maxima of the correlations occur at the critical times where the rate function is non-analytic.
+However, it is worth noting that the relation between large-$n$ $O(n)$ models and the lattice spherical Hamiltonian in Eq.\,\eqref{eq:ham_eq} only holds for universal properties such as the shape of the dynamical phase diagram, but it does not imply a strict correspondence between the dynamical behavior of observables.
+Indeed, the connection between the Loschmidt echo and the correlation dynamics implies that local maxima of the correlations occur at the critical times where the rate function is nonanalytic.
+In other words, the rate function becomes nonanalytic when the time-evolved state recovers the magnetization profile of the initial state.
 When the large-scale correlations are identified with the order parameter, this result differs from the one found in $O(n)$ models, where the zero crossings of the order parameter line up with kinks in the Loschmidt echo at the critical times\,\cite{weidinger_dynamical_2017}.

 An interesting topic for future work would be to drive the coupling $g(t)$ slowly through the quantum phase transition instead of the instantaneous quench described here.
 Indeed, while the effect of long-range interactions on the universal dynamical scaling of critical Fermi systems has been investigated in detail\,\cite{defenu2019universal}, the effect of a slow drive in systems with bosonic excitations has mainly been discussed in the limiting $\sigma=-1$ case\,\cite{acevedo2014new,defenu2018dynamical}.
 The spherical model certainly offers a viable tool to investigate the adiabatic dynamics as a function of $\sigma$ in critical systems with bosonic excitations.